hips2025/hips2025.github.io/index.md

 figures, tables, and references.
 The authors, if accepted, will have the opportunity to give a short presentation during the workshop.

-All submissions should be formatted according to the IPDPS paper style.
+All submissions should be formatted according to the IPDPS paper style (IEEE conference style, double-blind).

 Please submit papers through [the IPDPS-HIPS Linklings site](https://ssl.linklings.net/conferences/ipdps/?page=Submit&id=HIPSWorkshopFullSubmission&site=ipdps2024)